FrankLhota56/fortran66-flex/README.md

 ### Detecting Statement Ends

-A Fortran 66 parser requires an indication of statement endings, so this grammar will produce a token `EOS` for the end of statements.
-Unlike the C-like languages, there is no text such as `;` that indicates the end of Fortran 66 statement.
+A Fortran 66 parser requires an indication of statement ending, so this grammar will produce a token `EOS` at the end of every statements.
+Unlike the C-like languages, there is no text such as `;` that indicates the end of a statement.
 Instead, the end of Fortran 66 is indicated by a change in the line type.

 There are essentially four types of Fortran 66 lines:
 1. Comment line;